ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 | **RunMSXXXX\_SXX\_TCXX\_Name.cmd**  |  Runs a specific test case in the test suite.|

-Viewing the test suite results, logs, and reports
+View the test suite results, logs, and reports
 =============================================================================================================================

 The test suites provide detailed reporting in a variety of formats that enables users to quickly debug failures.